ofjake/Restaurant-Roulette/README.md

 # **[Restaurant Roulette](https://jakermiller.com/RestaurantRoulette)**
-**Restaurant Roulette is for the times you can't agree where to eat, its a fun, roulette-style wheel for choosing where to eat.**<br>
+**Restaurant Roulette is for the times you can't agree where to eat, its a fun, roulette-style wheel for choosing where to eat.**
 Add your own restaurant choices (defaults included), spin the wheel, and let fate decide.

 #### Features